 Gone is the time of kids spending their days outside from dawn ‘til dusk.
 Now, children are fixated on screens of all shapes and sizes.
 Whether it be the television, a tablet, a smart phone, or a laptop, modern kids have access to a lot of technology and often choose it over exploring the great outdoors.
-Moreover, if you’d love to give them the benefit of TV tech bed, then visiting a good place like TV Beds Northwest is the best thing you could ever do!

 It’s easy to forget about our quiet and occupied children when they’re on their devices, but despite the peaceful atmosphere screen time can create in our homes, we need to set limits for the benefit of our children’s physical, emotional, and mental well-being.

 Is your child addicted to video games?
 Check out How to Help Your Child With a Video Game Addiction.

 Set a Timer

 Figure out a reasonable increment of screen time that you feel comfortable with for your kids.
 Set a timer and tell them they need to find something else non-screen related to do once the timer goes off.
 A screen with an already built-in timer is a good way to avoid a discussion once time has expired.
 Not only does this limit the amount of time your kids are on screens, but it also makes them appreciate that time more and be more selective about how they spend it.
 If you think it’s fair and prudent to do so, allow them one more session later in the day.

 Keep all smaller and handheld screens in a “screen basket” that’s kept in a common area, such as the kitchen.
 Whenever the devices are turned off, have your kids gently place them in the basket so you know they’re not covertly in use.
 This is especially effective at nighttime to ensure your children aren’t “sneaking” the screens under their covers and putting off going to sleep.